 The fashionable Trek Madone Yoshitomo Nara is not a style-over-substance bicycle though, as the Madone is the same model used by Lance Armstrong in time trials, and the entire frame was produced using lightweight carbon fiber.
 This bike went for US$ 200,000 at the Sotheby’s auction ten years ago, although it stands to reason that it would likely fetch a significantly higher price if resold today.

 The most expensive bike ever sold carries plenty of controversy with it, as its frame is adorned with wings removed from dozens of real butterflies.
 It’s probably no surprise that animal rights activists had their fair share of complaints about the Butterfly Madone.

 Ethics aside, this is not just a beautiful bicycle, but Lance Armstrong himself rode it in the 2009 Tour de France.
-Sold at the same Sotheby’s auction as the Madone Yoshitomo Nara, this Trek bike fetched an astounding $500,000.
+Sold at the same Sotheby’s auction as the Madone Yoshitomo Nara, this Trek bike fetched an astounding US$ 500,000.
 To this day, it remains the most expensive bicycle ever sold.
-Even standard Trek Madone bikes with no customization start at $4,699.99 and retail for as much as $12,499.99, which makes the high price point for this race-used work of art a bit more understandable.
+Even standard Trek Madone bikes with no customization start at US$ 4,699.99 and retail for as much as US$ 12,499.99, which makes the high price point for this race-used work of art a bit more understandable.

-Like the Yoshitomo Nara model, there is only one of the Butterfly Madone rides in the entire world, and we have a sneaking suspicion that it would cost you more to get your hands on it than the $500,000 it originally sold for. ■
+Like the Yoshitomo Nara model, there is only one of the Butterfly Madone rides in the entire world, and we have a sneaking suspicion that it would cost you more to get your hands on it than the US$ 500,000 it originally sold for. ■